Hosting of LLM application on AppHost without using front-end.

 API Python script

-First, we need to create a Python script that will be called using requests.
-For this example, we need to create an 'apis' folder that will contain Python scripts.
-We can then create our scripts inside this folder.
+First of all we need to create a Python scripts which will be invoked by using requests.
+For this instance we should create an 'apis' folder which will contain the Python scripts.
+Then we can create our scripts within the folder.

 # Let's list our models and select one of them.